parasbagri/Website_Projects/README.md

 Follow these steps to get started:

-1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`
+1. Clone the repository: `git clone https://github.com/parasbagri/Website_Projects.git`
 2. Navigate to the project folder of your choice: `cd project-name`
 3. Open the `index.html` file in your preferred web browser.

-## Contributing

-If you'd like to contribute to this course by adding more projects or improving existing ones, please follow the [contribution guidelines](CONTRIBUTING.md).

-## License

-This course is licensed under the [MIT License](LICENSE).